 Employment Outlook and Salary Statistics

-While specific information for commercial producers was not available, the U.S Bureau of Labor Statistics (BLS) indicates that open positions for all directors and producers are expected to rise by 9% during the 2014-2024 decade.
-The BLS salary statistics from May 2015 showed that the average salary of all producers and directors was $89,670.
-Information from that same year showed that producers and directors working in the advertising industry earned a bit more, with an average salary of $112,170.
+While specific information for commercial producers was not available, the U.S Bureau of Labor Statistics (BLS) indicates that open positions for all directors and producers are expected to rise faster than average during the 2018-2028 decade.
+The BLS salary statistics from May 2018 showed that the average salary of all producers and directors was $89,840.
+Information from that same year showed that producers and directors working in the advertising industry earned a bit more, with an average salary of $106,420.

 Education and Training